mbu147/outlook-for-linux/app/config/README.md

 - `src`: Path to the image to be loaded when selected from the preview.
 Provide a picture with resolution 1920x1080 (Based on Microsoft CDN) though any resolution would work.
 This is to avoid unnecessary traffic by loading large size images.
 - `thumb_src`: Path to the image to be shown on the preview screen.
 Provide a low resolution picture (280x158 based on Microsoft CDN) as it's shown on the preview page.
 The smaller the image the quicker the preview will be.

 Image paths are relative to `customBGServiceBaseUrl`.
-If your customBGServiceBaseUrl is `https://example.com` and your image is at `https://example.com/images/sample.jpg`, then `src` would be `/images/sample.jpg` and in Teams V2 `src` would be `/evergreen-assets/backgroundimages/images/sample.jpg`.
+If your customBGServiceBaseUrl is `https://example.com` and your image is at `https://example.com/images/sample.jpg`, then `src` would be `/images/sample.jpg` and in Outlook V2 `src` would be `/evergreen-assets/backgroundimages/images/sample.jpg`.

 ## LogConfig option.